Resources for Medical Students

 What to Look for in a Residency Program

-Ideally, you will find a residency that affords ample opportunity for hands-on clinical training, along with a supportive environment that allows and encourages continued learning and performance improvement.
+Ideally, you will find a residency that affords ample opportunity for hands-on clinical training.
+In addition, the ideal residency offers a supportive environment that allows and encourages continued learning and performance improvement.

 Oncology: The Highest Stakes and the Greatest Rewards